scikit-beam/hackathon-2015-12/agenda.md

 ## Vision
-Take a few minutes right now to read astropy vision document: http://docs.astropy.org/en/stable/development/vision.html Should we adopt a variation on this document as our vision for inter-facility collaboration?
+Take a few minutes right now to read astropy vision document: http://docs.astropy.org/en/stable/development/vision.html

+Should we adopt a variation on this document as our vision for inter-facility collaboration?

-Share lightly edited version (astro -> xray) and call for comments
+We prepared a lightly edited version (essentially, 'astro' -> 'xray').
+Comments?

 ## Standards
 Basic standards for “affiliated projects” can be minimal: